bookercodes/pusher-chatkit-tut/README.md

 * When `onUsernameSubmitted` is called we send a POST request to the `/users` route we defined earlier.
 If the request is successful, we update `this.state.username` so we can reference it later; otherwise, we `conosle.error` the error.

 ## Step 5.
-Rendering the ChatScreen
+Render ChatScreen

-When the user submits their name, we want to render the chat:
+At the moment, we render the `UsernameForm` but once the username has been submitted, we'll want to _transition_ to the a screen.

-Start by creating a container called `ChatScreen` in `/src/`:
+To do that, we first need to create a `ChatsScreen.js` component in `./src`:

 ```diff
 +import React, { Component } from 'react'